 Comment.
 Section 873.630 states the court's authority over purchase money security in general terms.
 The subject was covered in former Sections 773 and 776, which appeared to divide the authority between the court and referee.
 The portion of former Section 776 that referred to "unknown owners, infants, or parties out of the state" is deleted as obsolete.
-See Comment to Article 4 (commencing with Section 873.810).
+Where there are minors or unknown owners, the court may direct that a trustee or other fiduciary hold the security for them and act on their behalf.